TTK4145/Exercise5/README.md

    *Test: Multiple high priority users show up over time.*
    Expected: Low-priority users (6 & 7) wait until all high-priority users are done.

 The output consists of two parts: First, a (sideways) Gantt chart that shows which tasks are doing nothing (blank), waiting for the resource (light shade), executing with the resource (dark shade), or have just finished (filled upper-half square).
 Second, it displays the order in which the tasks used the resource.
+The internal data structure of the resource is an array of integers, and each resource user appends its own identifier to this list.
 Example output:

 ```
   id:  0  1  2  3  4  5  6  7  8  9